 Make sure your partner helps you.
 Let them sort the washing and take out the trash.
 If they’ve been given time off work to help you, great.
 If not, how about parents or grandparents?
 You’ll want times you can disappear and rest.
 You’ll be more confident if someone close to you is looking after the baby or doing the much-needed tasks.

 Pelvic floor exercises can help with the incontinence experienced by a leaky bladder.
 If you feel heavy down below, that’s another reason to do these.
 The result will be you’ll strengthen those muscles and improve prolapse.

 Sex may feel like the last thing you want at this moment – that’s why this all happened in the first place, isn’t it?
 If you are wanting to recommence your intimacy, however, these exercises will help you.

 Keep your back straight at all times.
 If you have a raised table or worktop you can change the baby on, do that rather than being on the floor.
 You can buy slings to help with carrying the baby.
 This will reduce the strain on your back if you use it right.
 When you feed the baby, the tendency will be to look downwards over it.
 It’s important to keep your back well supported.

 With a little care and attention, you will feel better before you know it.
 This is the time you want to focus on enjoying the baby rather than reaping the consequences of poor diet or inadequate back care.
+Following this diet tips from Serenity Kids during pregnancy may be of help too.
 Let your loved ones help out, rest when you can and keep those exercises going.
 You’ll be a great mum, and your body will normalize soon.